 A PID can be made orally or in writing.

-- To make your PID in writing you can, if you choose, use the Public Interest Disclosure form above and address your PID to the Chief Executive Officer and clearly mark the sealed envelope as Public Interest Disclosure - Private and Confidential.
+To make your PID in writing address your PID to the PID Coordinator (C/- of the Chief Executive Officer) and clearly mark the sealed envelope as Public Interest Disclosure - Private and Confidential.

-- You can also phone Council on (07) 4941 4500 and ask for the Executive Manager of Governance and Communication.
+You can also phone Council on (07) 4846 3527 and ask for the Senior Specialist Governance, who is Councils PID Coordinator.

-- The Executive Manager will assess your disclosure, and if it does not fit the criteria of a PID, it will be dealt with under Councils complaints management process.
+The PID Coordinator will assess your disclosure, and if it does not fit the criteria of a PID, it will be dealt with under Council's complaints management process.

 What if I want to make an anonymous PID?